privacy-scaling-explorations/zk-eigentrust/client/README.md

 The server was built using [hyper.rs](http://hyper.rs/).
 You can find the configuration file at `data/protocol-config.json`, where you can specify the following:

-- `epoch_interval`: Interval at which proofs are calculated
+- `epoch_interval`: Interval at which proofs are calculated.
-- `endpoint`: Socket that listens for connections to the server
+- `endpoint`: Socket that listens for connections to the server.
 - `ethereum_node_url`: URL of the Ethereum node we are connecting to.
 This defaults to `127.0.0.1:8545` to run with a local `anvil` EVM blockchain.
 - `as_contract_address`: Address of the AttestationStation smart contract from which events are being fetched.